ruolin/ASmethodsBenchmarking/README.md

 ####Step2: Simulate differentially alternative splicing for each of the two groups individually.

-Usage: DO NOT change the order of the required parameters.
+Usage: DO NOT change the order of the required parameters (first four parameters).

 	python	generate_rnaseq.py	groupx.nbcounts		AS-genes.list 	path-to-myPara.par 	out-prefix 	[-p 0.2]	[-c 25]